mlberkeley/sap/README.md

 ## Yahoo API Query Limit ##

+### Yahoo Query Langugage Limitations ###
+There is an apparent delay of quotes, so the data fetched are not always real-time up to date.

+Currently I am looking into this issue and trying to integrate additional methods to get quotes.

 ### Private API Query Limit ###
 * limited to 20,000 requests per hour per IP
 * limited to a total of 100,000 requests per day per API Key.